 The Charlemagne Institute is a 501(c)(3), non-profit educational institution.

-Rooted in the Judeo-Christian, Greco-Roman tradition, we work to lay the intellectual groundwork for a great awakening.
+Rooted in the Judeo-Christian, Greco-Roman tradition, we work to defend and advance Western Civilization.

 Our aim at The Charlemagne Institute is to become a leader of a counter-cultural, educational movement that will retake the heights of influence in America.
-We are committed to the "long-march" through the institutions that is required if America is to restore her national character, rooted in the principles and traditions of Western Civilization.
+We are committed to the "long-march" through the institutions that is required if America is to restore her national character, rooted in the principles and traditions of the West.

 If this effort excites you, please consider signing up for our e-mails, subscribing to Chronicles magazine, and supporting us through tax-deductible investments.